Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample2_RecognizeCustomForms.md

 # Recognize custom forms

 This sample demonstrates how to recognize form fields and other content from your custom forms, using models you trained with your own form types.
 For more information on how to do the training, see [train a model][train_a_model].
+For a suggested approach to extracting information from custom forms with known fields, see [strongly-typing a recognized form][strongly_typing_a_recognized_form].

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.